CodingShawn/TOP-Memory-Card/README.md

 # TOP Memory Card

-The Odin Project - to use react framework to create the memory card game
+The Odin Project - to use React framework to create the memory card game